Borrowing Through Community Chest

 Many of the investors who lend to your business are likely to be existing ThinCats lenders but some borrowers will already have their own network of supporters who will be interested in making a loan to their favourite good cause with the advantage of getting 30% of their investment back in tax relief.
 If this is a possibility for your business we have a special section on the Investing page with notes on how this can be managed.

 How to Apply

 If you are interested in borrowing through this platform you should first check that your business qualifies for Social Investment Tax Relief by following this link.
-If your business does not qualify you may be wasting a lot of your time and effort to proceed further but it may be possible to change the way the business is structured or its objectives in order to qualify.
-If you believe that you should qualify and have a project that will make sufficient money to be able to repay the loan within 3 years please call Kevin Caley on 07710 131458 or send an email to firstname.lastname@example.org.
+There are a number of exclusions such as property development and if your business does not qualify you may be wasting a lot of your time and effort to proceed further.
+If you believe that you have a project that will make sufficient money to be able to repay the loan within 3-5 years please call Malcolm Caley on 07795 221420 or Kevin Caley on 07710 131458 or send an email to firstname.lastname@example.org.
 The next stage will be to submit a business plan.

 You can also get further information, examples of the type of businesses that qualify and access additional help by following these links: The CIC Association, Good finance, Big Society Capital and Get SITR.